GioF71/mpd-alsa-docker/doc/change-history.md

 2022-03-12|Rebased to mpd-base-images built on 2022-03-12
 2022-02-26|Rebased to mpd-base-images built on 2022-02-26
 2022-02-25|Add README.md synchronization towards Docker Hub
-2022-02-13|File `/etc/mpd.conf` is not overwritten.
-Using file `/app/conf/mpd-alsa.conf`.
-Launcher script moved to `/app/bin` in the container.
-Repository files reorganized.
+2022-02-13|File `/etc/mpd.conf` is not overwritten<br>Using file `/app/conf/mpd-alsa.conf`<br>Launcher script moved to `/app/bin` in the container.<br>Repository files reorganized
-2022-02-11|Automated builds thanks to [Der-Henning](https://github.com/Der-Henning/), Builds for arm64 also thanks to [Der-Henning](https://github.com/Der-Henning/), the README.md you are reading now is copied to the image under path `/app/doc/README.md`.
-Building from debian bullseye, debian buster and ubuntu focal.
-Created convenience script for local build.
+2022-02-11|Automated builds thanks to [Der-Henning](https://github.com/Der-Henning/)<br>Builds for arm64 also thanks to [Der-Henning](https://github.com/Der-Henning/)
+2022-02-11|README.md is copied to the image under path `/app/doc/README.md` 2022-02-11|Building from debian bullseye, debian buster and ubuntu focal 2022-02-11|Created convenience script for local builds